-Karel runs the operational team brings more than 25 years of experience in financial and operational management gained in diverse accounting, aviation, Fixed Base Operations, hotels and casinos.
-Most recently Karel served Mercury Air Centers, a collection of 30 Fixed Base Operations as Vice President, Corporate Controller and Officer.
+Karel runs the operational team and brings more than 25 years of experience in financial and operational management gained in diverse accounting, aviation, Fixed Base Operations, hotels and casinos.
+Most recently Karel worked for Mercury Air Centers, a collection of 30 Fixed Base Operations as Vice President, Corporate Controller and Officer.
 He was also Vice President, Finance and Interim Manager for Air Aruba, N.V.

-Mari-Elena oversees the marketing and public relations efforts brings more than 20 years in sales and marketing mainly within the hospitality industry.
+Mari-Elena who oversees marketing efforts brings more than 20 years in sales and marketing mainly within the hospitality industry.
 She currently serves as Director of Island Spice, Inc. a sales and marketing firm representing a collection of upscale resorts in the Caribbean.

 Karel and Mari-Elena are joined by their daughter, Kareline, and their two sons, Alexander and Brandon.